SuboptimalEng/orbital/README.md

 # 🛰 Orbital - Video File Browser

-Orbital is a _local-first_ desktop app that allows you to search, filter, and preview video (and image) files on your computer - like YouTube for your local file system.
+Orbital is a local-first desktop app that allows you to search, filter, and preview video (and image) files on your computer.
+Think of it like an app that turns your computer's file browser into YouTube.

-## About
+## How does it work?

-Orbital is available for purchase on 👉 [Gumroad]() for $10 USD.
-Your support helps me continue development without wasting time looking for consulting gigs or part-time jobs.
-Follow me on Twitter 👉 [@SuboptimalEng](https://www.twitter.com/SuboptimalEng) to get notified about future releases and updates.
+You select a main folder, and Orbital will load the supported media files in that folder (and all sub-folders) and allow you to easily search, filter, and preview them.

 ## Demo